 The economic assessment substantiated that there are clear economic, as well as environmental and social reasons to produce a Vision to coordinate the impacts and change that are going to happen in the Trent Valley.
 However, while there is an increasing consensus for the need for a Vision, it has been difficult to secure the funding to develop the Vision that will steer change and to identify and deliver the first phase of projects.

-The NLHF's Heritage Horizons Awards appear to perfectly align with the aspirations of the Trent Valley Vision and the monies available through the grant scheme would be sufficient to develop a comprehensive framework/masterplan for the Trent Valley across Derbyshire, Leicester and Nottinghamshire; develop a delivery and management structure; and identify and contribute to the delivery of the Vision's first phase.
+The NLHF's Heritage Horizons Awards appear to perfectly align with the aspirations of the Trent Valley Vision and the monies available through the grant scheme would be sufficient to develop a comprehensive framework/ masterplan for the Trent Valley across Derbyshire, Leicester and Nottinghamshire; develop a delivery and management structure; and identify and contribute to the delivery of the Vision's first phase.

 (3) Financial Considerations The minimum grant application is £5 million.
 The NLHF requires a minimum of 10% match funding.
-Whilst the match can be cash, non-cash contributions, volunteer time or a combination of all of these, any application is likely to be considered more favourably the greater the level of match, particularly cash match.
+While the match can be cash, non-cash contributions, volunteer time or a combination of all of these, any application is likely to be considered more favourably the greater the level of match, particularly cash match.

 The proposed project boundary includes Derbyshire, Leicestershire and Nottinghamshire counties, albeit a small part of Leicestershire.
 As well as the three County Councils, there are also the two city authorities of Derby and Nottingham and at least seven local authorities.
-The project boundary is extensively in the D2N2 LEP area, with a small part in the Leicester and Leicestershire LEPs area.
+The project boundary is extensively in the D2N2 LEP area with a small part in the Leicester and Leicestershire LEPs area.
 The boundary could also include a part of Lincolnshire which is within the West Lindsey District Council administrative area.

 The project would be over five to seven years.
-Whilst £500,000 is a significant amount of match funding, this would be considerably more manageable over the project timeframe and if distributed between all of the partner local authorities and LEPs highlighted above.
-It is important for members to note at this stage that submission of an Expression of Interest does not formally commit the Council to pursuing a full application.
-If the project was successful in being shortlisted, a firm match funding agreement would need to be negotiated and in place as part of the development phase application.
+While £500,000 is a significant amount of match funding, this would be considerably more manageable over the project timeframe and if distributed between all of the partner local authorities and LEPs highlighted above.
+A firm match funding agreement would need to be negotiated and in place as part of the development phase application.

-- (4) Human Resources Considerations The Expression of Interest form has already been drafted by the Conservation, Heritage and Design Service ready for submission.
+(4) Human Resources Considerations The Expression of Interest form has already been drafted by the Conservation, Heritage and Design Service ready for submission.
 If the NLHF selects the Trent Valley Vision, it will fund circa 90% of the development phase costs.
-This is likely to include at least 1 full time equivalent officer. - (4) Social Value Considerations The Trent Valley Vision initiative is to create a highly functioning landscape that works hard for the environment, the economy and community.
+This is likely to include at least 1 full time equivalent officer.

+(4) Social Value Considerations The Trent Valley Vision initiative is to create a highly functioning landscape that works hard for the environment, the economy and community.
 The outcomes for the Vision will create a beautiful landscape for the existing and new communities of the Trent Valley providing recreation and health and wellbeing benefits, as well as employment opportunities.
 Through the delivery of the NLHF's Awards Scheme, training opportunities will be available for local communities.